flarumalshain/bbbbcode/README.md

 ~~~
 [chat-a="Why did the chicken cross the road?" who="Me"]
 [chat-b="It was hungry?" who="Mary"]
+[chat-a="No!
+Wrong!" who="Me"]
 [space][/space]
 ~~~
-(repeat as many times as needed alternating chat-a and chat-b) (space BBcode at end of chat is only needed if you need to type something else after the chat)
+(repeat as many times as needed alternating chat-a and chat-b)

+("space" BBcode at end of chat is optional - it adds some extra space)

 **Audio:**
 ~~~